Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 Originating in China, momos are steamed dumplings with stuffing inside.
 This yummy snack is now popular all over the entire world.
 Everyone, from young to old, loves these dumplings.

-Momos are very nutritious.
+Momos (steamed dumplings) or dim sum, are very nutritious.
 Their health benefits are due to the veggie stuffing.
 Herbs like ginger and garlic give a special flavor to this snack.

 Making momos takes quite some time.
 But once you make the wrappers and the stuffing, it is easy to make the dumplings.
 The time and effort it takes to make them is worthwhile when you consider the health benefits as well as the delicious flavors.